glitton/dive-with-sean/content/blog/cenotes/index.md

 Since Maravilla was closed, I didn't know what to expect diving Cenote Kin-ha.
 To my surprise, it was just as cavernous as Marvilla!
 The highlight for me was seeing the ray of light shining through highlighting the free divers.

-Enjoy the video here `https://youtu.be/9g51X7j6bmA`! 🤿
+Enjoy the video here `youtube: https://youtu.be/9g51X7j6bmA`! 🤿